ga4gh-discovery/ga4gh-case-discovery/json_schema/schemas_source/components/collection/README.md

 }
 ```

-The `count` object contains the number of records retrieved in this search.
+The `count` component contains the number of records retrieved in this search.
 This is distinct from the number of records that may be contained in the `records` object.

 ## exists.yaml